What Are The 4 Pillars Of Democracy?

 Why Democracy Is Considered the Best System

-Democracy offers many benefits compared to dictatorship or monarchy.
+Democracy offers many benefits compared to a dictatorship or a monarchy.

 Key advantages